Apple (NASDAQ:AAPL) Stock Price Up 0.8% After Analyst Upgrade

-Several other research analysts have also recently commented on AAPL.
-Barclays reaffirmed an “underweight” rating and set a $164.00 target price on shares of Apple in a report on Tuesday, June 11th.
-Canaccord Genuity Group increased their target price on Apple from $200.00 to $215.00 and gave the stock a “buy” rating in a report on Friday, May 3rd.
-Loop Capital cut their price objective on shares of Apple from $185.00 to $170.00 and set a “hold” rating for the company in a research report on Monday, April 1st.
-Needham & Company LLC reissued a “buy” rating and issued a $220.00 target price on shares of Apple in a report on Tuesday, June 11th.
-Finally, Erste Group Bank upgraded shares of Apple from a “hold” rating to a “buy” rating in a research report on Friday, June 14th.
-One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-two have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $209.38.
+Several other brokerages also recently commented on AAPL.
+DZ Bank reissued a “hold” rating and set a $180.00 target price on shares of Apple in a research note on Thursday, March 28th.
+Loop Capital cut their price target on Apple from $185.00 to $170.00 and set a “hold” rating on the stock in a report on Monday, April 1st.
+UBS Group restated a “neutral” rating and set a $190.00 price target on shares of Apple in a report on Tuesday, June 11th.
+Tigress Financial upped their target price on Apple from $240.00 to $245.00 and gave the stock a “strong-buy” rating in a research report on Thursday, May 30th.
+Finally, JPMorgan Chase & Co. increased their price target on Apple from $225.00 to $245.00 and gave the company an “overweight” rating in a research report on Tuesday, June 18th.
+One research analyst has rated the stock with a sell rating, eleven have issued a hold rating, twenty-four have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $214.29.

 Institutional Investors Weigh In On Apple

-Apple (NASDAQ:AAPL – Get Free Report) last issued its quarterly earnings results on Thursday, May 2nd.
-The iPhone maker reported $1.53 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.51 by $0.02.
+Apple (NASDAQ:AAPL – Get Free Report) last issued its earnings results on Thursday, May 2nd.
+The iPhone maker reported $1.53 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.51 by $0.02.
 Apple had a net margin of 26.31% and a return on equity of 148.33%.
 The company had revenue of $90.75 billion during the quarter, compared to analyst estimates of $90.37 billion.
 During the same quarter last year, the business posted $1.52 EPS.
-Apple’s quarterly revenue was down 4.3% compared to the same quarter last year.
-As a group, analysts expect that Apple Inc. will post 6.58 earnings per share for the current year.
+The company’s revenue for the quarter was down 4.3% on a year-over-year basis.
+Equities analysts expect that Apple Inc. will post 6.58 earnings per share for the current year.

 Apple Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, May 16th.
-Investors of record on Monday, May 13th were paid a $0.25 dividend.
-This is a boost from Apple’s previous quarterly dividend of $0.24.
-This represents a $1.00 dividend on an annualized basis and a yield of 0.48%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, May 16th.
+Investors of record on Monday, May 13th were issued a $0.25 dividend.
+This represents a $1.00 annualized dividend and a yield of 0.47%.
 The ex-dividend date of this dividend was Friday, May 10th.
-Apple’s payout ratio is currently 15.55%.
+This is an increase from Apple’s previous quarterly dividend of $0.24.
+Apple’s dividend payout ratio (DPR) is 15.55%.

-Apple announced that its Board of Directors has initiated a share repurchase plan on Thursday, May 2nd that allows the company to buyback $110.00 billion in outstanding shares.
-This buyback authorization allows the iPhone maker to reacquire up to 3.9% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s board of directors believes its stock is undervalued.
+Apple declared that its board has initiated a stock repurchase program on Thursday, May 2nd that authorizes the company to buyback $110.00 billion in outstanding shares.
+This buyback authorization authorizes the iPhone maker to reacquire up to 3.9% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s board believes its stock is undervalued.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, and HomePod.